AnkitaPorel/2024201043_assignment3/report.md

 ### Models

-#### 1. SVD with PPMI (`svd_ppmi.py`)
+#### 1. SVD (`svd.py`)
-- **Approach**: Constructs a co-occurrence matrix, applies Positive Pointwise Mutual Information (PPMI) weighting, and uses SVD to reduce dimensionality.
+- **Approach**: Constructs a co-occurrence matrix and uses SVD to reduce dimensionality into word embeddings.
 - **Preprocessing**: Lowercases text, removes punctuation, and maps rare words (frequency < 2) to an `UNK` token.
-- **Co-occurrence Matrix**: Built with a window size of 5, counting word-context pairs within this range.
+- **Co-occurrence Matrix**: Built with a window size of 5, counting raw occurrences of word-context pairs within this range.
-- **PPMI**: Transforms co-occurrence counts into PPMI values to emphasize informative word relationships.
-- **Dimensionality Reduction**: SVD reduces the matrix to 100 dimensions, with embeddings normalized to unit length.
+- **Dimensionality Reduction**: SVD reduces the matrix to 150 dimensions, producing embeddings without additional normalization.
 - **Output**: Embeddings saved as `svd.pt` in a `{word: tensor}` dictionary.

 #### 2. CBOW (`cbow.py`)